 Don here, making a pie.
-Lois and I have really enjoyed the CSA (community sponsored agriculture) subscription from Seasons Bounty Farm this summer.
-We will definitely do the CSA again next year.
+Lois and I have really enjoyed the CSA (community sponsored agriculture) subscription from Seasons Bounty Farm each summer.
+We get just the right amount of produce with a half subscription and we try new fruits and vegetables because we aren't in the grocery store selecting the same ol' stuff.

-You can either use the Gluten Free Pie Crust for Sweet Pies recipe, Don’s Gluten Free Shortbread Pie Crust or a Traditional Pie Crust recipe, depending on the dietary needs of your family and friends.
-Of course if pressed for time, one from the dairy case (Pet-Ritz brand is best) at the local supermarket works, too.
+You can either use the Gluten Free Pie Crust for Sweet Pies recipe, Don's Gluten Free Shortbread Pie Crust, or a Traditional Pie Crust recipe, depending on the dietary needs of your family and friends.
+Of course, if pressed for time, one from the dairy case at the local supermarket works, too.

 To make the shield: Pull a square of aluminum foil off the roll, fold it in quarters cut a ¼ circle of a radius about an inch shorter than the size of the pie plate around the point where all the folds converge.
 Unfold the foil and place it centered over the pie.
 This shields the edges of pie while allowing the vapor to escape.